 Although it might come as a surprise to most pesto lovers, the vibrant, leafy green’s leaves contain a variety of libido-lifting nutrients.
 It is considered a good source of Vitamin A, offering about 6% of the DV in a two-tablespoon serving.

 It also provides manganese, vitamin C and folate, all nutrients linked with sexual health and fertility.
-Most remarkably, it is a source of vitamin K. (A single serving provides about 27% of the DV.)
-Vitamin K is most often talked about in association with preventing osteoporosis but it is also known to help prevent the hardening of arteries and may be beneficial in fighting erectile dysfunction.
+Most remarkably, it is a source of vitamin K. This vitamin is most often talked about in association with preventing osteoporosis.
+But it is also known to help prevent the hardening of arteries and may be beneficial in fighting erectile dysfunction.

 Discover the many varieties of basil